Coach trips to London from £25*

 There are very few places in the world that can combine history, style and culture at the same time but London is definitely one of them.
 You'll be transported back in time on many of our coach trips to London as each street and place has a tale to tell with its stunning architecture, from the soaring limestone peaks of the Houses of Parliament to the magnificent dome of St Paul's Cathedral and the wonderful exterior of the Tower of London.

 For the ultimate of views, head to London's South Bank and book a flight on the London Eye.
 If it's a clear day you may be able to see as far as Windsor Castle from the top so grab your binoculars and see what else you can spot during your flight.
-Another attraction stealing the limelight is The Shard which pierces the sky at 1,016ft and offers visitors the chance to admire the city from a different perspective with the newly-opened View From The Shard.
-For a view with a difference, head to Greenwich where you can walk across the O2 arena!
+Another attraction stealing the limelight is The Shard which pierces the sky at 1,016ft and offers visitors the chance to admire the city from a different perspective from the View From The Shard viewing platform.
+For a view with a difference, head to Greenwich where you can walk across the O2 arena or take a cable car across the River Thames!

 If you want to get away from it all with the girls, London weekend breaks are perfect as there's something for everyone in the capital.
 For relaxation, book yourself into a spa hotel and enjoy the available treatments.
 However, if you're looking to dance and have a good time, hit the bars and clubs of Leicester Square, Soho or Mayfair.
 London theatre breaks are a fabulous alternative too with a show available to suit all tastes whether you're looking for comedy, romance or spine-tingling thrillers.
 Shopaholics will fall in love with London where you can find High Street stores mingling with designer boutiques along Oxford Street, Bond Street and for the ultimate shopping experience visit Westfield Stratford.
 Looking for a bargain?
 Check out the street markets along Notting Hill and Portobello Road.

 London doesn't fail to impress if you're on the look-out for culture and it needn't cost too much either.
 There are a number of museums within your reach where admission is free so if you have children who love dinosaurs take them to the Natural History Museum or let them experiment to their heart's content with interactive displays at the Science Museum.
-For the adults, soak up the art world on your London tour with a visit to the National Gallery and Tate Modern or step back in time to the age of the Romans at the British Museum where you can marvel at the artefacts on display at the Pompeii exhibition.
+For the adults, soak up the art world on your London tour with a visit to the National Gallery and new Tate Modern.

 Whether you're enjoying theatre breaks in London, gazing across the skyline from the Oxo Tower on the South Bank or strolling through Hyde Park, there is no doubt that you are visiting one of the greatest cities on earth!